 Being a small city, Dublin does not have a public transit system used by locals to get to and from work.

-In terms of college education, Dublin is nearly on par with the US average for all cities of 21.84%: 20.58% of adults 25 and older in Dublin have a bachelor's degree or advanced degree.
+The citizens of Dublin are slightly better educated than the national average of 21.84% for all cities and towns, with 22.65% of adults in Dublin having a bachelor's degree or advanced degree.

 Dublin is an extremely ethnically-diverse city.
 The people who call Dublin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dublin residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Dublin include English, Irish, German, European, and African.